-"No state shall permit a juvenile who is eligible for transfer under this Compact to relocate to another state except as provided by the Compact and these rules."
+No state shall permit a juvenile who is eligible for transfer under this Compact to reside in another state except as provided by the Compact and these rules.

-ICJ Rule 4-1021 provides:
+ICJ Rule 4-102 provides:

-1. Each ICJ Office shall develop policies/procedures on how to handle ICJ matters within their state.

-- 2. The sending state shall maintain responsibility until supervision is accepted by, and the juvenile has arrived in, the receiving state. - a.
+- 1. Each ICJ Office shall develop policies/procedures on how to handle ICJ matters within their state. - 2.
+The sending state shall maintain responsibility until supervision is accepted by, and the juvenile has arrived in, the receiving state. - a.
 State Committed (Parole) Cases When transferring a juvenile parolee, the sending state shall not allow the juvenile to transfer to the receiving state until the sending state's request for transfer of supervision has been approved, except as described in 4-102(2)(a)(ii). - i.
-The sending state shall ensure the following referral is complete and forwarded to the receiving state forty-five (45) calendar days prior to the juvenile's anticipated arrival: Form IV Parole or Probation Investigation Request, Form IA/VI Application for Services and Waiver, and Order of Commitment.
-The sending state shall also provide copies (if available) of the Petition and/or Arrest Report(s), Legal and Social History, and any other pertinent information deemed to be of benefit to the receiving state.
-Parole conditions, if not already included, shall be forwarded to the receiving state upon the juvenile's
+The sending state shall ensure the following referral is complete and forwarded to the receiving state forty-five (45) calendar days prior to the juvenile's anticipated arrival.
+The referral shall contain: Form IV Parole or Probation Investigation Request, Form VI Application for Services and Waiver, and Order of Commitment.
+The sending state shall also provide copies (if available) of the Petition and/or Arrest Report(s), Legal and Social History, supervision summary if the juvenile has been on supervision in the sending state for more than thirty (30) calendar days at the time the referral is forwarded, photograph, and any other pertinent information deemed to be of benefit to the receiving state.

-1 This Advisory Opinion has been revised to reflect ICJ Rules in effect March 1, 2018.
+1 This Advisory Opinion has been revised to reflect ICJ Rules in effect April 1, 2024.
 The previously published opinion is available upon request from ICJadmin@juvenilecompact.org.